Skip to main content

 Inserting dynamic rows in a table

-A “Add a dynamic row” button allows users to add dynamic rows to tables within a template.
+A "Add a dynamic row" button allows users to add dynamic rows to tables within a contract type.

 Configuration

-• Configuration is done only in the template for now (no dynamic row insertion directly within a project).
+• Configuration is done only in the contract type for now (no dynamic row insertion directly within a contract).

-→ Display order depends on the order set in the template.
+→ Display order depends on the order set in the contract type.

-Once the project is generated from the template, users can:
+Once the contract is generated from the contract type, users can:

 • Manually enter as many rows as needed in the dynamic table (only possible if no catalog is set for the table's object)